Bonner Fellers: Italians and Germans access to Fellers's reports

 Despite his anti-British attitude, Fellers and his reports influenced decisions to bring American supplies and troops to aid the British in North Africa.
 Throughout his tenure in North Africa, Fellers advocated for increased American support for the British in North Africa, which included both weapons and a commitment of American troops.
 This was at odds with the Joint Chiefs of Staff and the U.S. European Command as to the level of weapons support and an American troop landing.
 The military policy then was that saving the British in North Africa was not strategically required, especially not through a North Africa invasion (Operation Torch), which would divert focus from Operation Bolero, a plan for an early European invasion.

-President Roosevelt admired Fellers' reports and was influenced by them enough so that on June 29, General George C. Marshall wrote to Roosevelt, "Fellers is a very valuable observer but his responsibilities are not those of a strategist and his views are in opposition to mine and those of the entire Operations Division."
+President Roosevelt admired Fellers's reports and was influenced by them enough so that on June 29, General George C. Marshall wrote to Roosevelt, "Fellers is a very valuable observer but, his responsibilities are not those of a strategist and his views are in opposition to mine and those of the entire Operations Division."
 The President invited Fellers to the White House upon his return from Cairo, and they met on July 30, 1942.
 "Consistent with his previous reporting through 1942, Fellers argued for robust and expeditious reinforcement of British forces in the Middle East."
-Thus, Fellers' blunt criticism and his analysis of the Middle East's strategic importance may well have influenced Roosevelt's decisions to reinforce the Eighth Army and to support Operation Torch.
+Thus, Fellers's blunt criticism and his analysis of the Middle East's strategic importance may well have influenced Roosevelt's decisions to reinforce the Eighth Army and to support Operation Torch.

 Transfer to Pacific

-In the summer of 1943, Fellers left his job in the OSS, where he had played a role in planning psychological warfare, and he returned to the Southwest Pacific and resumed working under General Douglas MacArthur, who was then Commander of United States Army Forces in the Far East.
-Fellers served as military secretary and the Chief of Psychological Operations under MacArthur.
+Returning to the United States, Fellers gave lectures on desert warfare.
+In January 1943, he joined the planning group of the OSS in Washington, D.C., where he had played a role in planning psychological warfare.
+In August 1943, he went to the Southwest Pacific Area, where once again he served under MacArthur as a military secretary and the Chief of Psychological Operations of United States Army Forces in the Far East.

-During the liberation of the Philippines from the Japanese, Fellers had several assignments, including Director of Civil Affairs for the Philippines.
-For his efforts, Fellers received a second Philippine Distinguished Service Star.
+During the liberation of the Philippines from the Japanese, he had several assignments, including Director of Civil Affairs for the Philippines.
+For his services, Fellers received a second Philippine Distinguished Service Star.
+He also received the Legion of Merit and an oak leaf cluster to his Distinguished Service Medal.

-General Dwight D. Eisenhower had been at odds with Fellers since they served together in the 1930s under General MacArthur in the Philippines.
-In a recollection in her personal diary, the Countess of Ranfurly wrote of a comment made by Eisenhower when she expressed admiration for Fellers.
-Eisenhower reportedly replied, "Any friend of Bonner Fellers is no friend of mine!"
-Eisenhower apologized the next day for his rudeness.
-Eisenhower may have developed such a view because he was aware of the North Africa leaks that had strained British relations and because Fellers had been instrumental in getting presidential approval of increased support for the British in North Africa including Operation Torch, which was not supported by the U.S. military command, including Eisenhower.